layou233/ZBProject/zbproxy-doc/docs/configuration/protocol/minecraft.md

 If you choose the simplified format, we will automatically generate unique UUIDs for every sample, which could save you a lot of time.

-The simplified format is recommended for most usages, unless you have the demand for customizing UUID.
+The simplified format is recommended for most usages, unless you have the demand for customizing or stabilizing UUID.